btcpayserver/btcpayserver-doc/ManualDeploymentExtended.md

 ## Installation Steps Overview

 The instructions in this document were tested on Ubuntu 18.04.
 They should be applicable to other Linux based distributions.
-The instructions are also based on all components running on the same instance.
-It's possible to split the components across different instances but that is not covered.
+These instructions are based on all components executing on the same single instance.
+It's possible to split things up any way you wish but these instructions don't describe that.

 ### Prerequisites:

-1) Postgresql,
+1. Postgresql,
-2) Tor,
+2. Tor,
-3) NGINX.
+3. NGINX.
+4. Let's Encrypt.

 ### Application Components

-1) Bitcoin-core Daemon,
-2) NBXplorer,
+1. Bitcoin Daemon*,
+2. NBXplorer*,
-3) BTCPay Server,
+3. BTCPay Server*,
-4) Lightning Network Daemon (lnd),
+4. Lightning Network Daemon (lnd),
-5) Ride The Lightning (RTL).
+5. Ride The Lightning (RTL).

-### Services

-1) Let's Encrypt.
+\* The bare minimum install of a BTCPay server only requires the starred items.
+Using a bare minimum configuration reduces the functionality: no lightning payments, no auto-renewal of TLS certificates, less reliable data store, less capable of handling NAT and more.

 ## Postgresql

-Postgresql is used by BTCPay Server.
-If you're happy using the default of an SQLite to store your BTCPay Server settings then you do not need to install Postgresql.
+Postgresql can be used by BTCPay Server in place of the default SQLite file based storage.

 ##### :truck: Install

 ```bash
 ~$ sudo apt install postgresql postgresql-contrib
 ```
+##### :black_nib: Configuration

+Covered in BTCPay Server Configuration.

 ##### :thumbsup: Check